hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 ![OSMTracker configuration][]

 Go to **GPS Logging Interval** section in setting.
-This setting will inform you how often the application to record your track.
-The default setting is 0 second, which is mean that OSMTracker will record your track every second.
+This setting will inform you how often the application should record your track.
+The default setting is 0 seconds, which means that OSMTracker will record your track every second.
 It will drain your battery quickly.
-Change the interval depend what you need.
-For example every 2 seconds.
+Change the interval depending on what you need, for example every two seconds.

 ![Settings page][]